Accommodations Toolkit

 • the student receives the read-aloud or audio accommodation in the classroom.

 If the student received the read-aloud accommodation on the EOC Reading test as a result of meeting these criteria, it will be considered a non-standard accommodation.
-Refer to the Non-Writing SOL Test Implementation Manual for instructions regarding proper coding.
+Refer to the Test Implementation Manuals for instructions regarding proper coding.
 If a student passes the EOC Reading test using a non-standard accommodation, the student is considered to have passed for the purpose of earning a verified credit toward graduation.

 Attribution